 Research

-The dissertation is organized as a multi-sited methodological assemblage that integrates design-for-policy workshops, 29 dialogues with Latin American public designers, a participatory collaboration with a municipal department in Quito, Ecuador, and a reflexive positional inquiry into my own formation as a designer working across Global South and Global North worlds.
-Together, these sites illuminate how contradictions embedded in institutional arrangements, professional identities, and geopolitical histories shape the conditions under which public design practice unfolds.
+The dissertation is organized as a multi-sited methodological assemblage that integrates design-for-policy workshops, dialogues with public designers in Latin America and the Caribbean, a ten-month participatory collaboration aimed at cultivating transition-oriented design capabilities within a municipal department in Quito, Ecuador, and a reflexive positional inquiry into the author’s formation as a designer working across Global South and Global North contexts.
+These sites illuminate the tension between ambitions for systemic transition and the institutional realities of political volatility, limited resources, and hierarchical governance.
+They show how this tension shapes organizational structures and professional identities, and how public designers navigate it in practice.

-The dissertation advances four conceptual orientations that frame public design transitions as situated and relational.
-Structural power, developed as a co-evolving area of Transition Design, attends to how historical, political, and institutional forces shape what forms of design action become possible or constrained within public-sector worlds.
-Designing from handiness describes how public designers mobilize existing knowledge, practices, material conditions, and relationships to work within institutional fragility and sustain collective action over time.
-Ecologies of relational practices highlight how public design oriented toward societal transitions is carried through networks of trust, care, translation, and coordination that extend beyond discrete projects or interventions.
-Institutional affect captures how emotions, attachments, and shared sensibilities circulating within organizations influence the durability, legitimacy, and direction of public design efforts.
+While public designers already work in deeply situated and relational ways, these practices remain undertheorized within both public design and transition-oriented design scholarship.
+Building on this tension, the dissertation develops the following orientations: (1) structural power, articulated as a co-evolving area of transition-oriented design, to account for how historical, political, and institutional forces shape what forms of design action become possible or constrained in public design transition projects; (2) designing from handiness, which describes how public designers mobilize existing knowledge, practices, material conditions, and relationships to work within institutional fragility and sustain collective action over time; (3) ecologies of relational practices (relacionamientos), which highlight how public design transitions are carried through networks of trust, care, translation, and coordination that extend beyond discrete projects; and (4) institutional affect, which captures how shared sensibilities circulating within organizations influence the durability, legitimacy, and direction of public design efforts.

 Understanding the designer’s role in Latin American Public Sector Innovation Labs.
 Masters Thesis